ouspg/trytls/stubs/README.md

 Stubs should attempt to establish a **secure** connection to the given service(host + port) and catch possible errors and exceptions to determine if the connection was successful.

-The last string the stub should print is the verdict (UNSUPPORTED, VERIFY SUCCESS etc.).
+The last string the stub should print is the verdict (UNSUPPORTED, ACCEPT etc.).
 If you want the stub to print additional context such as the reason to accept/reject connection or an error message, the stub should print them before the verdict.

 The data outputted by the stub should follow the following set of instructions or a similar one.